 My point being that digital distribution services don’t exist to promote your music.
 If you’re paying them to have your music promoted, that’s one thing, but most don’t even offer that option.
 Most of the time, that job ends up falling to the artist, sometimes even if they are signed with a label!

 I’ve written a lot about the topic of music promotion and marketing.
 So, I would suggest delving into those posts if you have no idea where to get started.
-And even if you do have some marketing experience, it’s worth going deeper into.
+And even if you do have some marketing experience, it’s worth sharpening your skills.

 What Are Your Thoughts on DistroKid?